HOW CAN WE HELP?

-The crew are bilingual; they all speak French and English.
-Signs are all in French and English.
-On certain cruises, some of the crew members also speak other languages.
+The crew are bilingual; they all speak English.
+Signs are all in English.

-For children aged three to eight, permission to board the ship must be requested by writing to The Q. If permission is granted, a liability waiver must be filled out and returned to The Q to confirm the booking.
+For children aged five to eight, permission to board the ship must be requested by writing to The Q. If permission is granted, a liability waiver must be filled out by the parents and returned to The Q to confirm the booking.
 More specifically, during all expedition cruises, including to the Arctic and Antarctic, children must be completely autonomous during Zodiac landings, and they must immediately understand and respond to instructions given by the adults in charge.

 Consequently, their participation in such landings will be subject to approval from the Captain and the Expedition Leader, based on sea conditions and how difficult it is to land at each site visited.
 In any case, both on board and on land, children and young minors are the sole responsibility of their parent(s) or guardian(s).

 Are pets allowed on board?

 For safety and hygiene reasons, pets are not allowed on board.

 Do the power sockets on board comply with European standards?

 Yes, 220V alternating current at 50Hz is supplied through power sockets that meet European standards.
 The electricity on board is 220 Volt AC (European standard) and 110 Volt AC (North American standard).
 For safety reasons, the use of irons and hair irons is not allowed in the cabins.